Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

     _**Prerequisite:** Level 13+ Rogue, **Cost:** 4 Cordite charge(s)_

-    On impact, psychic energy to erupts, forcing creature in a 20-foot-radius :aoe-sphere: Sphere to make an Intelligence saving throw, taking :dmg-psychic: Psychic damage equal to your :class-phb24-rogue: Sneak Attack bonus on a failed save or half as much damage on a successful one.
+    On impact, psychic energy to erupts, forcing creature in a 20-foot-radius :aoe-sphere: Sphere to make an Intelligence saving throw, taking :dmg-psyc: Psychic damage equal to your :class-phb24-rogue: Sneak Attack bonus on a failed save or half as much damage on a successful one.

     On a failed save, a target also has muddled thoughts for 1 minute.
 During that time, it subtracts 1d6 from all its attack rolls and ability checks, as well as any Constitution saving throws to maintain Concentration.
 The target makes an Intelligence saving throw at the end of each of its turns, ending the effect on itself on a success.